blue-yonder/tsfresh/docs/text/forecasting.rst

 We only gave an example for the flat DataFrame format, but rolling actually works on all 3 :ref:`data-formats-label` that are supported by tsfresh.

+This process is also visualized by the following figure.
+It shows how the purple, rolled sub-timeseries are used as base for the construction of the feature matrix *X* (after calculation of the features by *f*).
+The green data points need to be predicted by the model are then used as rows in the target vector *y*.

 .. image:: ../images/rolling_mechanism_2.png
    :scale: 100 %
    :alt: The rolling mechanism
    :align: center

 Parameters and Implementation Notes
 -----------------------------------